Věra Čáslavská: Later career

 Čáslavská was revered by Czech people for her brave demonstration on the world's biggest stage, and she was awarded Czechoslovakia's Sportsperson of the Year award in 1968 (for the fourth and final time).
 Her federation, however, was none too pleased.
 For her consistent support of the Czechoslovak democratization movement (the Prague Spring) in 1968, and during the purges which followed the Soviet-led invasion in August 1968, she was deprived of the right to travel abroad and participate in public sport events both in Czechoslovakia and abroad. Čáslavská was effectively forced into retirement, and was considered a persona non grata for many years in her home country.

 Czechoslovak authorities refused to publish her autobiography, and insisted that it be heavily censored when it was released in Japan.
 She was granted leave to work as a coach in Mexico, but reportedly only when the Mexican government threatened to cease oil exports to Czechoslovakia.
-After return from Mexico in the beginning of 1980s she shared an office with Emil Zátopek where the two former sport stars and present-day outcasts were given meaningless administrative roles.
+After returning from Mexico in the beginning of 1980s, she shared an office with Emil Zátopek where the two former sport stars and present-day outcasts were given meaningless administrative roles.
 In the late 1980s, following pressure from Juan Antonio Samaranch, the then president of the International Olympic Committee, who had presented her with the Olympic Order, Čáslavská was finally allowed to work as a gymnastics coach and judge in her home country.

 After the Velvet Revolution in November 1989 brought an end to communist government in Czechoslovakia, Čáslavská's status improved dramatically.
 She became President Havel's adviser on sports and social matters and Honorary President of the Czech-Japan Association.
 Later, after leaving the President's Office, she was elected President of the Czech Olympic Committee.
 In 1995, she was appointed to the IOC membership committee.